 2) The Work of Salvation by Christ's Life

-Salvation by Christ's resurrection life entails salvation by the ascended Christ in three main areas: His sending of the Holy Spirit, His present heavenly ministries on our behalf, and His eschatological or future ministries on our behalf.
+Salvation by Christ's resurrection life entails salvation by the ascended Christ in four main areas: Our ability to have faith in Him, His sending of the Holy Spirit, His present heavenly ministries on our behalf, and His eschatological or future ministries on our behalf.

 We grabbed on to God's work of reconciliation through Christ that we might be reconciled to God.
 At this stage, we were like that man hanging on to that lifeline to avoid drowning - but one more thing was needful for him: power exerted from above to lift him out of the sea and into the ship called Salvation.
 Similarly, as we hung on to the lifeline of reconciliation that God tossed us, power from above was yet needed to lift us into God's ship of Salvation and all of its blessings.
 That power from above is the Holy Spirit, Whom Jesus sent after His resurrection and ascension (John 16:7) that we might be saved by His life.
 If the Lord had not attained resurrection life He would not have ascended, and the Holy Spirit would not have been given, and it is the Holy Spirit, His [Christ's] divine power that has given to us all things that pertain to life and godliness, through the knowledge of Him who has called us to glory and virtue (2 Peter 1:3); and Messiah's resurrection was prerequisite to the release of His divine power.